-‘Teen Mom OG’ Ryan Edwards’ Fiancee Mackenzie Standifer Takes Aim At MTV, Claims She Regrets Joining Show
+‘Teen Mom OG’ Ryan Edwards’ Fiancée Mackenzie Standifer Takes Aim At MTV, Claims She Regrets Joining Show

 Although Mackenzie Standifer doesn’t feel that her soon-to-be-husband should be targeted for being just five minutes late, Ryan Edwards’ former girlfriend, Maci Bookout, the mother of his son Bentley, feels that the issue is bigger than Standifer led on.
 After all, he may have been just five minutes late on Halloween but his tardiness is something Bentley has been forced to deal with for the past several years.

 “Obviously, it’s not fun,” Bookout explained to OK!
 Magazine after the preview was released.
 “I don’t want that to be what is going on or what [Bentley is] having to think about or what he’s having to realize but Bentley… It’s not like Bentley just realized this is going on.
-He’s eight-years-old.
+He’s 8-years-old.
 He knew that [Ryan Edwards] was always late four years ago.”

 Maci Bookout continued on, revealing that she’s happy to see her son standing up for himself and letting people know that he is aware of Ryan Edwards’ struggles with being timely.